Jamey Wright: Texas Rangers

 On January 25, 2007, the Texas Rangers signed Wright to a minor-league contract with an invitation to spring training.
 He competed with Kameron Loe and Bruce Chen for a spot in the starting rotation.
 Winning the fifth spot, Wright made one short start for the Rangers on April 10 before being placed on the 15-day disabled list with right shoulder inflammation.
 After four rehab starts, he was activated on June 15.
 "My arm strength is good.
 I'm ready to go and to get back out there," he said.
 He rejoined the rotation upon being activated on June 15, posting a 3–4 record and a 4.57 ERA through August 3.
 Long opposed to pitching exclusively in relief, Wright reluctantly moved to the bullpen during the 2007 season, starting just one game for the rest of the season.
-The transition would be permanent for him this time, as he would start just two more games for the rest of his career.
+The transition would be permanent, as he would start just two more games for the rest of his career.
 In 20 games (nine starts), he had a 4–5 record and a 3.62 ERA, his finest to that point.

 Remaining with the Rangers in 2008, Wright pitched exclusively out of the bullpen, posting an 8–7 record and a 5.12 ERA.
-His 75 games pitched set a new franchise record and tied with Dennys Reyes for third in the AL, behind Matt Guerrier's and Francisco Rodríguez's 76.
+His 75 games pitched tied with Dennys Reyes for third in the AL, behind Matt Guerrier's and Francisco Rodríguez's 76.
 Wright also had the second-most wins of AL relievers and the third-most innings pitched (84 1/3).
 After the season, he became a free agent.